verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/ingress-trait.md

       verrazzano.io/istio: hello-helidon
 ```

-A Secret resource similar to the one below will be created in the `istio-system` namespace.
+A Secret resource, similar to the following one, will be created in the `istio-system` namespace.
 ```
 apiVersion: v1
 kind: Secret